RoliSoft/Obfuscation-Tunnel/README.md

 echo 1 > /proc/sys/net/ipv4/icmp_echo_ignore_all
 ```

+### Possible NAT issues

+By default, in order to make sure non-tunnel ICMP Echo Requests cannot hijack the data stream, there is a hardcoded identifier number and a sequential sequence number that is kept in sync between requests and replies.

+Unfortunately, some NATs are replacing the identifier and sequence numbers to completely random values in the ICMP Echo Request reaching the gateway server, but will be translated back to their original values once the gateway server sends the ICMP Echo Reply.
+This means that the client can filter by the magic number in the identifier, and keep track of the sequence, but the gateway server cannot.

+As a result, if you are behind such a NAT, you must turn on the "expect identifier and sequence randomization" (`-x` flag) feature on the gateway server (the one running with `-m iu`).
+This will ensure that the gateway server will not filter by magic identifier, and does not increment the sequence number -- as the NAT would not route a different sequence back to the same client.

+The downside of this is that the gateway server will receive all ICMP Echo Requests coming to the server, and may reply to them if the remote UDP server produces a result.
+(In case of Wireguard, packets that are not correctly formatted and encrypted will not receive any sort of reply, so this is mostly a non-issue.)

 ### Libpcap

 PCAP support can be turned on using the `-p` flag when ICMP or ICMPv6 tunnels are used.
 When PCAP support is turned on, ICMP packets are not read from the raw socket, but instead sniffed from the network interface.
 This allows a significantly better throughput (see Benchmark section) and should always be used when the application can be compiled with libpcap support.